cschlisner/uniChess/README.md

 // Creates a new game that will "Me" (player 1 - White) and "You" (Player 2 - Black)
 // that will display the board along with the current turn in the information buffer Game myGame = new Game("Me", "You");

+// Creates a new game that will "Me" (player 1 - White) and "You" (Player 2 - Black)
+// that will continue the saved game (with the saved output settings and player names)
+// aswell as display the last board.
+Game myGame = new Game("/path/to/saved/game.chess");
 ```
 ___